Sagrone/scraper/README.md

 # 1) Define a scraper.
 For example, the TwitterScraper above.

-# 2) We can query for registered scrapers.
+# 2) New created scrapers will be registered.
 SagroneScraper.Collection::registered_scrapers
 # => ['TwitterScraper']

-# 3) We can now scrape twitter profile URLs.
+# 3) Here we use the collection to scrape data at a URL.
 SagroneScraper::Collection.scrape(url: 'https://twitter.com/Milano_JS')
 # => {bio: "Javascript User Group Milano #milanojs", location: "Milan, Italy"}
 ```